 All recordings and supporting data are retained by LVPI for three years.
 We only provide video to attorneys that you authorize.
 Your test will not be released, discussed with, or acknowledged to anyone without your prior written consent.

 We determine suitability for testing by learning about what medications you take, if you suffer from specific Axis I and/or IV disorders, or are unable to remain still for periods of time.
-If you have not had enough sleep, used drugs or alcohol, are experiencing pain, and if you are in advanced stages of pregnancy, this can affect your ability to be tested.
+If you have not had enough sleep, recently used drugs or alcohol, are experiencing pain, and if you are in advanced stages of pregnancy, this can affect your ability to be tested.

 All examinees have some type of general nervous tension.
 It is normal to feel nervous when going into a new situation.
 While a person’s heart and respiration rate may increase due to being nervous, this is to be expected and will not alter test results.